smoeding/puppet-debconf/REFERENCE.md

 The item name.
 This string must have the following format: the package name, a literal slash char and the name of the question (e.g.
-'tzdata/Areas'). defaults to the title of the resource
+'tzdata/Areas').
+The default value is the title of the resource.

 ##### <a name="name"></a>`name`

 namevar

+The name of the resource.
+If the parameter 'item' is not set, then this value will be used for it.
+You can set the same item in different packages by using different names for the resources.

 ##### <a name="package"></a>`package`